 What is the customer experience?

-Customer-centric organizations are best at delivering great customer experience.
-They frequently measure customer experience, look at their customer care processes, and improve customer experience including customer service.
+Customer-centric organizations are best at delivering a great customer experience.
+They frequently measure customer experience, look at their customer care processes, and improve customer experience, including customer service skills.

-What is customer service?
+What is Customer Service?

 A great example of customer service would be Zappos.
 They make sure that all their customer emails are responded to.
 The CEO included.
 This is extremely crucial since customers expect a revert when they write to you.